ranr01/reveal-inline-svg/README.md

   <param id="rect10" class="fragment" data-fragment-index="3">
 </object>
 ```
-This code will replace the `object` element with an SVG element using the svg in `drawing.svg`.
+This code will replace the `object` element with an SVG element using the SVG in `drawing.svg`.
 In addition it will add the `class="fragment" data-fragment-index="3"` attributes to `#rect10` inside the SVG DOM.

 ## Dependencies
-The example presentation (`test.html`) uses Velocity.js to demonstrage animation of SVG elements.
+The example presentation (`test.html`) uses Velocity.js to demonstrate animation of SVG elements.